jonfryd/tifoon/README.md

 as a diff algorithm using [JaVers](http://javers.org/) for determining changes to open ports reported in a concise, easy to read manner.

+Tifoon is fully functional in its present state, however, additional features and convenience is coming soon.

 # Building

 JDK 8 and Maven 3 is required to build Tifoon from command line.